Office of the Provost

 Faculty member at Harding University since 2000

 Dr. Spears, Associate Provost, is also an Associate Professor of Mathematics.
 Between teaching and assisting students, Dr. Spears is also the director of Institutional Research and Assessment.

 Dr. Hixson-Wallace, Assistant Provost for the Center for Health Sciences, is also a Professor and Dean of the College of Pharmacy.
 She teaches in the areas of cardiovascular therapeutics and clinical pharmacokinetics.

 Faculty member at Harding University since 2008

-Dr. Yecke, Assistant Provost for Graduate Programs, is also an Associate Professor of Political Science.
-In addition to oversight of the graduate programs and projects for the provost, she also teaches constitutional law and administrative law.
+Dr. Yecke, Assistant Provost for Graduate Programs, is also a Professor of Political Science.
+In addition to oversight of the graduate programs and projects for the provost, she teaches constitutional law and administrative law.

 Assistant to the Provost